hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @GalenIvanov Yes youâ€™re right, but slicing is a little bit complicated comparatively to Red approach.
 Iâ€™m just looking. for a simple way to wite an equivalent function with Red:)

 [9:09:18](#16257353583226ESDuQ:gitter.im) <GalenIvanov (Galen Ivanov)>:
 @ldci Yes, I understand.
 I don't know NumPy but as it seems it works directly with vectors/tables.
-We'll need a lot of `foreach` loops, or some of @hiiamboris *each menagerie í ½í¸„
+We'll need a lot of `foreach` loops, or some of @hiiamboris *each menagerie ğŸ˜„

 [9:23:14](#16257361943227gddjQ:gitter.im) <ldci (FranÃ§ois Jouen)>:
 @GalenIvanov Numpy is fast since compiled.
 I made some test with iterating boucles: not very efficient.